nepidkhadka/Inverted-Border-Radius/README.md

 Follow these steps:
 1. Clone the repository or download the project files to your local machine.
 2. Open the index.html file in a web browser.
-3. The digital clock will be displayed on the webpage, showing the current time.
+3. The Inverted Border Radius design will be displayed on the webpage, showing the current time.
 4. The clock will automatically update every second.

 ## Screenshots 📸